openscm/openscm/CONTRIBUTING.rst

 Unit
 ^^^^

-[TODO: to be written properly]

--  isolate one bit of code
--  only work if functions are small
--  will almost inevitably require the use of mocking
--  help to isolate bugs
+Unit tests test isolated bits of codes one at a time.
+Thus, they only work if the tested functions are small and will almost inevitably require the use of mocking.
+Their purpose is to help to isolate bugs down to particular functions or lines of code.

 Integration
 ^^^^^^^^^^^

-[TODO: to be written properly]

--  test a pipeline
--  ensure that all our joins make sense when run without (or with few) mocks
--  should reproduce how a user would interact with the package
+Integration tests test a whole pipeline of functions on a higher level than unit tests.
+They ensure that all our joins make sense when run without (or with few) mocks.
+Overall, integration tests should reproduce how a user would interact with the package.

 Release Process